KEO-cls-eedi/specification/doc/clseedi.md

 }
 ```

+### Tariffs

+The `tariffs` property shows the energy prices over time in terms of the EEBUS use case TOUT that are available to the
+local device.

+Please note that the data model for tariff information is under active development.
+Consider it to be highly
+preliminary.

 ### Configuration

 Information on the configuration of the local device.
-Currently only used to describe the maximum array sizes for the incentive tables.
+Currently only used to describe the maximum array sizes for the
+incentive tables in terms of the EEBUS use case TOUT.

 ```
 {